bryanhanson/Pole1/README.md

 For details about any step of the process, consult the `Rnw`.

+These files are distributed under the GPL-3 license.
+For more info, see the [GPL site.](https://gnu.org/licenses/gpl.html)

+Questions?  hanson@depauw.edu
 Here is the sessionInfo from when the paper was prepared, in case a package changes at a later date.

 ```